Thousand Oaks Proctology

 Sclerotherapy

-Sclerotherapy is a common procedure used not only on internal hemorrhoids, but other parts of the body..
-A doctor injects a chemical into the hemorrhoid which cuts off the blood flow to it, allowing the hemorrhoids to wither and fall off.
-It is my first line of therapy as it is painless, works very well and I can treat all 3 internal hemorrhoids at the same time.
-If this fails to work for 6 months or longer, or the patient wants something more permanent I will then perform rubber band ligation to the largest internal hemorrhoid.
+Sclerotherapy is my first line of therapy as it is painless, effective, and treats multiple internal hemorrhoids at the same time.
+If sclerotherapy fails to work for six months or longer, or the patient wants a more permanent result, I perform rubber band ligation on the largest internal hemorrhoid.

 Infrared coagulation therapy